 One of the largest standards development organizations in North America, CSA Group knew they needed to improve their customer experiences to achieve their business goals.
 They had revised the complex product and pricing structure of their subscription and one-time purchase products, and needed a storefront that could support the various purchase options and bundles.
 They also needed to improve their after-purchase experience, making it easier for clients to access the content they purchased and manage content access to individuals within the buying organization.

 Avionos provided one cohesive experience for multiple customer personas.
 To do so we leveraged Mulesoft in multiple ways, including:

 - Integrating the CSA site with a search engine for simplified search capabilities

 - Integrating the entitlement engine on Salesforce with the new Digital Rights Management engine to allow users to assign access permissions

 - Integrating the financial transactions with CSA’s ERP system

 After launch, CSA Group saw over 50% increase in online revenue, 33% increase in conversions, 49% decrease in bounce rate and 24% increase in average order value.

 Merz Pharmaceuticals, which sells pharmaceuticals and medical devices, was using Salesforce Commerce Cloud for its digital commerce platform.
-But managing sales with HCPs, aestheticians, and other medical professional meant they needed increased B2B functionality for its complex buyers’ requirements.
+But managing sales with HCPs, aestheticians, and other medical professionals meant they needed increased B2B functionality for their complex buyers’ requirements.
 They also sought to modernize enterprise integration capabilities so they could re-use integrations and develop new capabilities faster.